ferpoble2/Relief_Creator/readme.md

 - move_map: Tool that is active when moving the 2D map on the engine.
 - create_polygon: Tool to create polygons on the screen.

+Note: The name from above is not showed in the tools frame of the program but is the one used by the program.

 # About the controller

 The program uses two types of controllers to maage the input from the user, one is the controller that the library `imgui` uses to process the inputs of the user related to the GUI, and the other is the one stored in the class `Controller`.